 There is nothing more “treif” (non-kosher) than a pig.

-Pig has always represented the prototype of impurity, the quintessential “treif” (non-kosher) item.
+In this week’s Torah portion, we are introduced to the Pig, the animal that has always represented the prototype of impurity, the quintessential “treif” (non-kosher) item.
 In Hebrew, the very word for pig has become a common epithet used to refer to all repulsive, unwanted items or behaviors – even those having nothing to do with food.
 Something really disgusting is chazzer treif – as unkosher as a pig!

 “Why is it called ‘chazzer’?
 Because one day G-d will return it to us!”